BradleyCulley/bradleyculley.github.io/_posts/2026-broken-01-13-slivers-of-nature.md

 <hr/>

 <p>
-<b>My father used to say places like the sliver of forest at the edge of a parking lot are somehow more wild than even deep in nature.</b>
+<b>My father used to say places like the sliver of forest at the edge of a parking lot are somehow more wild than even deep nature.</b>
 </p>

 <hr/>